aurule/npc/README.md

 1. Type path, like `Humans/`
 2. If the [@foreign](https://github.com/aurule/npc/wiki/Character-Sheet-Format#foreign-location) or [@wanderer](https://github.com/aurule/npc/wiki/Character-Sheet-Format#wanderer) tag is present, `Foreign/`
-3. First listed foreign location, if present
+3. First listed foreign place, if present
+4. First listed location, if present
-4. First listed freehold name, if present
+5. First listed freehold name, if present
-5. First listed group name, if given (like `Police/`)
+6. First listed group name, if given (like `Police/`)
     * Other group names are also tried in order.

 Here are some examples: